Wisconsin Governor Defends Foxconn Deal Amid Growing Concerns

 Tax incentives are a way to lure companies to invest in states, and often lead to fierce competition among them.
 The total annual cost of tax incentives reached $45 billion by 2015, according to Timothy Bartik, an economist at the W.E.
 Upjohn Institute for Employment Research in Kalamazoo, Mich.
 Boeing Inc. received a historic $8.7 billion tax incentive package from Washington state.
 Nevada granted California-based Tesla Inc. $1.3 billion in incentives to build a battery plant outside Sparks, Nev.
 Such deals are often considered transformational to a state's economy and thus viewed as justifying the cost to taxpayers.

-"The ability to win a mega project is a once-in-a-generation opportunity, " said Kate Crowley, a consultant with the Chicago-based firm Baker Tilly Vichrow Kraus, LLP.
+"The ability to win a mega project is a once-in-a-generation opportunity, " said Kate Crowley, a consultant with the Chicago-based firm Baker Tilly Virchow Krause LLP.

 But Mr. Bartik, and others, question whether the Foxconn deal would truly be transformational.
 The state's fiscal analysis doesn't account for the increased cost to taxpayers from an influx of migration to the state.
-Mr. Bartik and others have also raised questions about commuters from Illinois who would pay taxes in their home state but take jobs in nearby Wisconsin.
+Mr. Bartik and others have also raised questions about commuters from Illinois whose income taxes are paid back to their home state through a reciprocity agreement with Wisconsin.

 Gov. Walker says he isn't worried about that possibility.
 He thinks once people in Illinois realize how great Wisconsin is, they will move across the border.